energywebfoundation/origin/docs/trade.md

 ### 3. [Exchange Token Account - @energyweb/exchange-token-account](./trade/exchange-token-account.md)
 [Source code on GitHub](https://github.com/energywebfoundation/origin/tree/master/packages/trade/exchange-token-account)

-This package **provides the smart contract wallet for Exchange Deposit accounts using [the ERC-1888 Certificate standard](https://github.com/ethereum/EIPs/issues/1888)**.
+This package **provides the smart contract for Exchange Deposit accounts using [the ERC-1888 Certificate standard](https://github.com/ethereum/EIPs/issues/1888)**.
 (You can read more about ERC-1888 Certificate standard in the context of Origin [here](./traceability.md#energy-attribute-certificates-on-the-blockchain))

 See the full documentation for this package [here](./trade/exchange-token-account.md).